Purpose & Scope

 These examples may still be sexual harassment regardless of who commits the conduct.

-All types of harassment may occur outside of shift times and are not limited to when a support worker is completing a support shift.
+All types of harassment may occur outside of shift times and are not limited to when a Support Worker is completing a support shift.
 It is important to note that behaviour that does not offend one person may offend another person.
 Just because someone does not object to sexual harassment, does not mean that behaviour is consensual or welcomed.
+Behaviour may be considered sexual harassment regardless of the perpetrator’s intent.

 2.2 What is not sexual harassment

-It is important to note that there may be circumstances where the behaviour of a client will not be catergorised as sexual harassment.
-Due to the nature of support work, support workers should remain aware that some disabilities will result in inadvertent sexualised behaviour, and in these circumstances such behaviour will not be considered sexual harassment.
+It is important to note that there may be circumstances where the behaviour of a Client will not be categorised as sexual harassment.
+Due to the nature of support work, Support Workers should remain aware that some disabilities will result in inadvertent sexualised behaviour, and in these circumstances such behaviour will not be considered sexual harassment.

-Hireup has investigated multitudes of instances where it has been necessary to distinguish between sexualised behaviour resulting from disability and sexual harassment.
+There are instances where it is necessary for Hireup to distinguish between sexualised behaviour resulting from disability and sexual harassment.
 For example:

-- a client made inappropriate verbal comments to a support worker, however was unaware of the inappropriate nature of the comments at the time.
-The support worker was not sure if this would be considered sexual harassment but still brought the matter to Hireup’s attention, which was the right thing to do.
-As a result, Hireup worked with the cleint to discuss inappropriate language and requested that he update his support plan to inform support workers of the possibility of such comments, as well as how to approach and react to them.
-This was considered sexualised behaviour resulting from the cleint’s disability, and was not determined to be sexual harassment.
+a Client made inappropriate verbal comments to a Support Worker, however was unaware of the inappropriate nature of the comments at the time.
+The Support Worker was not sure if this would be considered sexual harassment but still brought the matter to Hireup’s attention, which was the right thing to do.
+As a result, Hireup worked with the Client to discuss inappropriate language and requested that they update their support plan to inform Support Workers of the possibility of such comments, as well as how to approach and react to them.
+This was considered sexualised behaviour resulting from the Client’s s disability, and was not determined to be sexual harassment.

-For clarity, even if the conduct is not sexual harassment, or if you’re unsure if the conduct constitutes sexual harassment, we encourage you to follow Hireup’s general reporting policy so that we may assist in dealing with the conduct.
+For clarity, even if the conduct is not sexual harassment, or if you’re unsure if the conduct constitutes sexual harassment, we encourage you to follow Hireup’s general reporting policy so that we can support you and ensure the safety of all Hireup users.

 3. Bullying